StatCan/aaw-kubeflow-containers/geomatics-notebook/readme.md

 ## CI

 For CI, see `.github/workflows/build-cpu.yml`.
-It leverages the `.github/workflows/build_push.sh` wrapper for tagging and pushing all at once.
+It leverages the `.github/workflows/build_push.sh` wrapper for tagging, pushing and caching all at once.